front-seat/voterbowl-old/README.md

 Where rivalry fuels democracy.

-I literally had ChatGPT generate the font selection, color scheme, and home page... and it's hilarious. -Dave
+I literally had ChatGPT generate the tagline, font selection, color scheme, and HTML for the entire home page... and it's hilarious. -Dave